 Customers will make early decisions from the moment they see your store.
 This directly affects the opportunities they present to you.

 Statistics show that 79% of customers remember a business based on their signs, while 75% of customers spoke to someone about a business after encountering the store’s signage.
-Moreover, 68% of customers agree that signage reflects the quality of a business and product.
+Moreover, 68% of customers agree that signage reflects the quality of a business and a product.
 Although we like to deny it, we all judge a book by its cover, regardless of how fascinating its contents are.

 Here is the cold, harsh truth: DESIGN MATTERS.